epam/edp-install/docs/operator-guide/aws-marketplace-install.md

 # Install via AWS Marketplace

-This documentation provides the detailed instructions on how to install the EPAM Delivery Platform from the AWS marketplace.
+This documentation provides the detailed instructions on how to install the EPAM Delivery Platform via the AWS Marketplace.

+To initiate the installation process, navigate to our dedicated [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-u7xcz6pvwwwoa#pdp-overview) page and commence the deployment of EPAM Delivery Platform.

 ![type:video](https://www.youtube.com/embed/0YBLhCfc3Yc)

+!!!
+Disclaimer
+    EDP is aligned with industry standards for storing and managing sensitive data, ensuring optimal security.
+However, the use of custom solutions introduces uncertainties, thus the responsibility for the safety of your data is totally covered by platform administrator.

 ## Prerequisites